-At St. Joseph's students have the opportunity to join the school band provided by Brass Specialist Music Tuition and we have a specialist Music teacher delivering the Music strand to each class across K-6.
+At St. Joseph's students have the opportunity to join the school band provided by Brass Specialist Music Tuition.
+We also have a specialist Music and Drama teacher who teaches each class once per week in these subjects.

 BEHAVIOUR MANAGEMENT